 3. Make your pesticide outside of the house.

 4. You have to avoid using excessive amounts of water during the making of pesticides.

 5. Take out any kind of food, toys, or anything that shouldn’t be there.

 6. Always keep a first aid kit near the hand.

 There are many pesticides available that you can make on your own like Neem oil pesticide (mixture of neem oil and soap), Diatomaceous earth pesticide, Chile pepper pesticide (mixture of chile, pepper, solvent), Tomato leaf pesticide, milky spore (microbe), BT(soil microbe which is toxic to insects), nicotine (extracted from bulk tobacco as a tea), iron phosphate (mineral toxic to snails and slugs), pyrethrum (extracted from different daisy).

 This natural pesticide will give you a better starting point for making your self-made version of homemade insecticide.

-Every gardener tends to have their way of blending ingredients in their ratio.
-If you pay attention to every recipe, then you will be able to create and modify the best pesticide which will suit the garden.
+Every gardener tends to have a way of blending ingredients in their ratio.
+If you pay attention to every recipe, then you will be able to create and modify the best pesticide that will suit the garden.
 I am not kidding, it is possible.

-You must remember before using pesticide that killing all the insects of the garden must not be the chief ambition.
-Pests are not suitable for your garden, but for balancing ecosystem, you should not kill them all.
+You must remember before using pesticides that killing all the insects in the garden must not be the chief ambition.
+Pests are not suitable for your garden, but for balancing the ecosystem, you should not kill them all.
 They have demerits as well as benefits too.
 Remember that with high power, comes great responsibility.